fingerskier/manthra/README.md

 `considerable careful crafty compositions`

-Not choosing is choosing the negative.
+Not choosing is choosing the not.

 Faith is a recipe from God and you are the secret ingredient.